dirtyvagabond/drake-user-manual/GettingStartedWithDrake.md

 Confirm? [y/n]
 ```

-Drake is telling you it's going to run one step, and explains why: the output word-freqs.txt doesn't exist yet, and this one step will create it for us.
+Drake is telling you it's going to run one step, and explains why: the output file `word-freqs.txt` doesn't exist yet, and this one step will create it for us.
 Enter 'y' to confirm.
 Drake will run your workflow and you should see output like this:

 ```
 Running 1 steps with concurrence of 1...